Brief

 Error states

 Validation of complex is very important but to be able to communicate what those issues are is just as vital.
-It was important to get away from the JavaScript alert dialogue that the system was using to more integrated ones.
+It was important to get away from the JavaScript alert dialogue that the system was used to more integrated ones.
 We decided to design two types of error components due to the complexity of the process.

 Summary

-The first one provided a summary of all the errors within the form as well an action or link beside each error state.
+The first one provided a summary of all the errors within the form as well as an action or link beside each error state.

 Inline